open-cogsci/datamatrix/doc-pelican/include/api/series.md

 __Keywords:__

-- `vt` -- A pupil velocity threshold.
+- `vt` -- A pupil-velocity threshold for blink detection.
 Lower tresholds more easily trigger blinks.
+This argument only applies to 'original' mode.
 	- Type: int, float
 	- Default: 5
+- `vt_start` -- A pupil-velocity threshold for detecting the onset of a blink.
+Lower tresholds more easily trigger blinks.
+This argument only applies to 'advanced' mode.
+	- Type: int, float
+	- Default: 10
+- `vt_end` -- A pupil-velocity threshold for detecting the offset of a blink.
+Lower tresholds more easily trigger blinks.
+This argument only applies to 'advanced' mode.
+	- Type: int, float
+	- Default: 5
 - `maxdur` -- The maximum duration (in samples) for a blink.
 Longer blinks are not reconstructed.
 	- Type: int
 	- Default: 500
-- `margin` -- The margin to take around missing data.
+- `margin` -- The margin to take around missing data that is reconstructed.
 	- Type: int
 	- Default: 10
-- `smooth_winlen` -- No description
+- `smooth_winlen` -- The window length for a hanning window that is used to smooth the velocity profile.
+	- Type: int
 	- Default: 21
-- `std_thr` -- No description
+- `std_thr` -- A standard-deviation threshold for when data should be considered invalid.
+	- Type: float, int
 	- Default: 3
+- `gap_margin` -- The margin to take around missing data that is not reconstructed.
+Only applies to advanced mode.
+	- Type: int
+	- Default: 20
+- `gap_vt` -- A pupil-velocity threshold for detection of invalid data.
+Lower tresholds mean more data marked as invalid.
+Only applies to advanced mode.
+	- Type: int, float
+	- Default: 10
+- `mode` -- The algorithm to be used for blink reconstruction.
+Should be 'original' or 'advanced'.
+An advanced algorith was introduced in v0.13., and should be used for new analysis.
+The original algorithm is still the default for backwards compatibility.
+	- Type: str
+	- Default: 'original'

 __Returns:__